JLisegaard/jlisegaard.github.io/index.md

 * * *

-# Work experience
+# Professional Experience

 ## <a>Silicom Denmark A/S | FPGA Solutions<a>

-**Student Assistant for Project Management**
+**Student Assistant for Project Management** (2019-)

-2019-

 Maintaining databases.
 Quality Control and Compliance Documentation.
 Assisting new product introductions and continuing development of existing products.
 Data analysis tasks.
+Alignment and optimization of processes.
 Production and test of FPGA cards.

 [Reccommendation from Silicom Denmark A/S](./Silicom.html).
 * * *